Aggravated Unlicensed Operation

 There is a possible defense to AUO in the first degree if the person operating the motor vehicle has a license issued by a foreign country, state, or territory, which license is valid in New York State.

-If you or a loved one is charged with Aggravated Unlicensed Operation or another serious crime, contact the Westchester County Criminal Defense lawyers at the Law Office Of Mark A. Siesel through this online form or toll free at 888-761-7633.
+If you or a loved one is charged with Aggravated Unlicensed Operation or another serious crime, contact the Westchester County Criminal Defense lawyers at the Law Office Of Mark A. Siesel through this online form or at (914) 428-7386.
 When you are charged with a serious crime, you need immediate, experienced, and diligent legal representation as you are facing potential jail time, significant loss of driving privileges, fines, and the combined effect on your personal life and employment—we are here to help.